2019 Slovak presidential election: Results

-Zuzana Čaputová of the Progressive Slovakia party finished far ahead of the other candidates, receiving 40.6% of the votes, but failed to achieve the necessary threshold of 50%+1 vote from all registered voters to avoid a run-off.
-Maroš Šefčovič, the Vice-President of the European Commission for the Energy Union, who was running as an independent supported by the governing Smer-SD, was the runner-up with 18.7% of the vote and earned the other place in the run-off.
-Voter turnout in the first round was 48.74%, the highest percentage for that stage of presidential elections since direct voting for the position was introduced in 1999.
+Zuzana Čaputová of the Progressive Slovakia party finished far ahead of the other candidates, receiving 41% of the vote, but failed to achieve the necessary threshold of 50%+1 vote from all registered voters to avoid a run-off.
+Maroš Šefčovič, the vice president of the European Commission for the Energy Union, who was running as an independent supported by the governing Smer-SD, was the runner-up with 19% of the vote and earned the other place in the run-off.
+Voter turnout in the first round was 49%, the highest first round turnout since direct voting for the presidency was introduced in 1999.

-In the second round, Čaputová won election to the presidency, garnering 58.4% of the vote to Šefčovič's 41.6%.
+In the second round, Čaputová won election to the presidency, receiving 58% of the vote to Šefčovič's 42%.
 She became the first woman to be elected to the position and became Slovakia's youngest-ever president upon her inauguration on 15 June 2019.
-The second round turnout of just 41.80% was the lowest for any round of presidential elections in Slovakia.
+The second round turnout of just 42% was the lowest for any round of a presidential election in Slovakia.
 The number of votes with which Čaputová was elected to office is also the lowest for any directly elected Slovak president to date.